 elvis@cori02:~> cd $SCRATCH elvis@cori02:/global/cscratch1/sd/elvis>

 |Environment Variable||Value||NERSC Systems|

-The intention of scratch space is for staging, running, and completing your calculations on NERSC systems.
-Thus these filesystems are designed to allow wide-scale file reading and writing from many compute nodes.
-The scratch filesystems are not intended for long-term file storage or archival, and thus data is not backed-up, and files not accessed for 90 days will be automatically purged.
+The intention of scratch space is for staging, running, and completing calculations on NERSC systems.
+Thus, these filesystems are configured for best performance when usage is wide-scale file reading and writing from many compute nodes.
+The scratch filesystems are not intended for long-term file storage or archival.
+Data is not backed up, and files not accessed for a significant time period can be purged.

 Other file systems¶